FAQs

 1. Introductions

-a brief introduction where I might explain my approach and how I work.
+In a brief introduction I might explain my approach and how I work.
 You might want to ask questions about my qualifications, experience, or anything else you’re curious about regarding therapy.
 I’ll also ensure you’re comfortable by addressing practical details like the time of the sessions and whether we acknowledge each other if meet on the street.

 2. Assessment